Bangkok for Digital Nomads

 By far the easiest way of getting around Bangkok, the MRT (the subway) and the BTS (the skytrain) have every sign and announcement translated into English, and every worker behind the counter speaks English.
 That's the good news.
 The bad news is that, despite connecting together and appearing part of the same service, they're actually run by different companies, and therefore journeys on each require different tickets or different pre-paid cards.

 When going to quiet stations, if you don't have a pre-paid card then buying a ticket is easy, either at the counter or at a machine.
-But if you go to Sukhumvit station during evening rush hour, queues can be huge so I recommend getting a pre-paid card just to save queueing for an hour.
+But if you go to Sukhumvit station during evening rush hour, queues can be huge so I recommend getting a pre-paid card just to save you the trouble.

 On the BTS this is the Rabbit card.
 The MRT now accepts tap-to-pay with visa cards (but not Mastercard), but if that's not viable then buy an MRT pre-paid card as well.